 The ADL-intra-IC model: the ADL-intra model with the IC method

-We specify the models with an estimation window of 160 weeks, and we evaluate their forecasting performance using 18 rolling origins for robustness (Tashman, 2000).
+We specify the models with an estimation window of 160 weeks, and evaluate their forecasting performance using 18 rolling origins for robustness (Tashman, 2000).
 For each rolling event, we move the estimation window two weeks forward and re-specify the model.
-We assume that the value of the price and any promotional information to be known as it is part of the retailer’s inventory plan.
+The value of the price and any promotional information is considered to be known as it is part of the retailer’s inventory plan.
 We use the forecast value of product sales when the forecast horizon is beyond one week.
-We generate one to H week-ahead forecasts, where H is 1, 4, and 8, to approximate the situation retailers face in practice.
-For the EWC method, we generate the final forecasts by equally combining the forecasts by the same model with ten estimation windows (e.g., for the estimation period, e.g., [1,160], we estimate the model with ten estimation windows including [1, 160], [3, 160], and so forth, until [19, 160]).
-Thus, we have ten sets of forecasts in total.
-For the IC methods, we estimate the forecast bias as the average value of the sixteen most recent residuals and add the value directly to the forecasts of all the forecast horizons.
+We generate one-to-H week ahead forecasts, where H is 1, 4, and 8, to approximate the situation retailers face in practice.
+For the EWC method, the final forecasts are generated by equally combining the forecasts using the same model with 10 estimation windows (e.g., suppose we have an estimation period of 160 weeks, the estimation windows for the models will be [1, 160], [3, 160], and so forth, until [19, 160]).
+For the IC methods, we estimate the forecast bias as the average value of the 16 most recent residuals and add the value directly to the forecasts of all the forecast horizons.
 We implement the models using the MODEL procedure with macros in SAS 9.4.
 The model parameters are estimated using the OLS estimator.

 We evaluate the models’ forecasting performance using different error measures which approximate the unknown loss function of the retailer from different perspectives.
 We include traditional error measures including the Mean Absolute Error (MAE), the symmetric Mean Absolute Percentage Error (sMAPE) and the scaled Mean Squared Error (scaled MSE) (Kolassa, 2016; Petropoulos & Kourentzes, 2015).
-We also include relative measures including the Mean Absolute Scaled Error (MASE) proposed by Hyndman and Koehler (2006) and the Relative Average Mean Absolute Error (RelAvgMAE) proposed by Davydenko and Fildes (2013).
+We also include relative measures such as the Mean Absolute Scaled Error (MASE) proposed by Hyndman and Koehler (2006) and the Relative Average Mean Absolute Error (RelAvgMAE) proposed by Davydenko and Fildes (2013).
 These measures have more desirable properties, e.g., equally penalizing positive and negative errors and being more robust to outliers.
 Also, the RelAvgMAE is readily interpretable as the percentage improvement (or worsening) of the focal method compared to a benchmark.
 The MASE and the RelAvgMAE can be demonstrated as follows:

 MASEH=1S1H1Ks=1Sh=1H k=1Kys,h,k-ys,h,k1T0-1t=2T0|ys,t,k-ys,t-1,k|